-Sr. No. Particulars As at 31st March, 2018 As at 31st March, 2017 c) Corporate Guarantee given on behalf of Associate & Joint Ventures 4,946.45 3,760.87 d) In respect of Bank Guarantees given 85.67 11.99 e) Bills of Exchange Discounted 112.92 136.21 f) Letter of Credits 1,670.40 1,461.35 g) Liabilities towards the case pending with CCI $\stackrel{?}{ extsf{Z}}$ 25.67 Crores (31st March, 2017: ₹ 25.67 Crores) h) Certain claims/show cause notices disputed have neither been cacknowledged as claims, based on internal evaluation of the management ngent liabilities nor i) Show cause notice issued under Section 16 of the Foreign Exchange Management (Adjudication Proceedings and Apunascertainable. j) Show cause notices issued under The Custom Act,1962, wherein the G penalty should not been imposed under section 112 (a) and 114 (iii) of unascertainable. • , · k) Show cause notices issued under Income Tax Act,1961, wherein the Greenalty should not been imposed under section 271(1)(c) in which liability is to show cause why, 1) Show cause notice issued by DGCEI proposes for imposition of penaltie Finance Act, 1994 in which liability is unascertainable. s under Section 76 a nd Section 78 of the m) Custom Department has considered a different view for levy of custom imported by the Group for which the Group has received demand show ca (31st March 2017: ₹805.22 Crores) from custom departments at variou ₹378.63 Crores (31st March 2017: ₹378.63 Crores) as custom duties under authorities as advised by external legal counsel.
-The Group being the modulies from its customers and does not envisage any major financial or any same is already considered above under clause (b) (Custom duty). use notices amounting locations and the (errorest and contest erchant trader generorest) ng to₹800.57 Crores Group has deposited ted the view taken by ally recovers custom
+Sr. No. Particulars As at 31st March, 2018 As at 31st March, 2017 c) Corporate Guarantee given on behalf of Associate & Joint Ventures 4,946.45 3,760.87 d) In respect of Bank Guarantees given 85.67 11.99 e) Bills of Exchange Discounted 112.92 136.21 f) Letter of Credits 1,670.40 1,461.35 g) Liabilities towards the case pending with CCI $\stackrel{?}{ extcolores}$ 25.67 Crores (31st March, 2017: ₹ 25.67 Crores) h) Certain claims/show cause notices disputed have neither been cacknowledged as claims, based on internal evaluation of the management ngent liabilities nor i) Show cause notice issued under Section 16 of the Foreign Exchange Management Act, 1999 read with Rule (4) of the Foreign Exchange Management (Adjudication Proceedings and Appeal) Rule, 2000, in which liability is unascertainable. j) Show cause notices issued under The Custom Act,1962, wherein the Group has been asked to show cause why, penalty should not been imposed under section 112 (a) and 114 (iii) of The Custom Act,1962 in which liability is unascertainable. k) Show cause notices issued under Income Tax Act,1961, wherein the Greenalty should not been imposed under section 271(1)(c) in which liability is ' to show cause why, 1) Show cause notice issued by DGCEI proposes for imposition of penalties under Section 76 and Section 78 of the Finance Act, 1994 in which liability is unascertainable. m) Custom Department has considered a different view for levy of custom duty in respect of specific quality of coal imported by the Group for which the Group has received demand show cause notices amounting to ₹800.57 Crores (31st March 2017: ₹805.22 Crores) from custom departments at various locations and the Group has deposited ₹378.63 Crores (31st March 2017: ₹378.63 Crores) as custom duties under protest and contested the view taken by authorities as advised by external legal counsel.
+The Group being the merchant trader generally recovers custom same is already considered above under clause (b) (Custom duty).